 Nienhuis, J. H. (2011) Modeling deltaic response to changes in fluvial sediment delivery (MSc thesis), University of Twente, Twente Water Centre, url: essay.utwente.nl/61060/

 Nienhuis, J. H. (2009) Automating the drivers’ behaviour: the use of Cooperative/Adaptive Cruise Control (BSc thesis), University of Twente, Centre for Transport Studies, url: essay.utwente.nl/68776/

 Jaap Nienhuis is originally from the Netherlands, where he obtained his BSc and MSc degree in Civil Engineering.
 After completing his engineering degrees Jaap moved to the US and obtained his PhD degree from MIT and WHOI working on coastal sediment transport.
 Following postdoctoral research on the Mississippi River Delta at Tulane University in New Orleans, Jaap Nienhuis started a faculty position at Florida State University in 2017.

-We have openings for a graduate student and a postdoctoral scholar, come join my group!
+We have openings for graduate students, come join our group!

 Jacob Harm 'Jaap' Nienhuis

 Earth, Ocean and Atmospheric Science